Robert N. Bradbury - Actor Profile

 Robert N. Bradbury (March 23, 1886 – November 24, 1949) was an American film director and screenwriter who directed 125 movies between 1918 and 1941.
 He is most famous for directing early western films starring John Wayne in the 1930s, including Riders of Destiny (1933; an early singing cowboy movie), The Lucky Texan (1934), West of the Divide (1934), Blue Steel (1934), The Man From Utah (1934), The Star Packer (1934), The Trail Beyond (1934; co-starring Noah Beery, Sr. and Noah Beery, Jr.), The Lawless Frontier (1934), Texas Terror (1935), Rainbow Valley (1935), The Dawn Rider (1935), Westward Ho (1935), and Lawless Range (1935).
 These were inexpensively shot "Poverty Row" movies; many were also written by Bradbury and almost all of them featured character actor George "Gabby" Hayes.
 Bradbury also shot numerous similar films during this period starring his son Bob Steele or Johnny Mack Brown.
 Bradbury occasionally billed himself as "Robert North Bradbury", "R.N.
 Bradbury", or "Robert Bradbury".
 From Wikipedia, the free encyclopedia

-Analyzing the cinematic journey of Robert N. Bradbury reveals a career defined by diverse artistic exploration.
-With a total of 16 major appearances, the actor has established a significant footprint in global cinema.
+The filmography of Robert N. Bradbury reflects a career marked by diverse experimentation.
+Across 16 major appearances, the actor has built a reputation through performances in multiple genres and storytelling styles.

 Best Robert N. Bradbury Movies Ranked